jharwell/sierra/docs/src/glossary.rst

          - The :term:`Engine` you have selected, as each engine defines some basic batch criteria that any project/experiment can use.

-      SIERRA itself does not define any batch criteria.

    Batch Experiment